 Fikisha was a cultural icon in her son's eyes and heart, as well as that of many people she knew in the community.
 She has always been a rebel standing for social justice until the very end.

-To send flowers to the family or plant a tree in memory of Fiskisha Ella-Lois Sampson Cumbo, please visit our floral store.
+To send flowers to Fiskisha's family, please visit our floral store.